 One of the most convenient additions to a linear actuator is the built-in end of travel limit switches.
 Essentially this prevents the actuator from reaching the physical movement limits of the housing which will likely cause the motor to burn out.
 It also allows for a smoother stopping motion once the end of travel is reached.

 The limit switches break the path of travel of the electricity once it is touched by the drive nut.
 Now because of the unidirectional diode on each limit switch, electricity is only allowed to flow through in one direction.
-For example, the direction of electricity required to extend the actuator will be stopped by the extended limit switch and its diode.
+For example, the direction of electricity required to extend the actuator will be stopped by the extended limit switch and its diode as seen below.

 However, the diode will allow the opposite direction of electricity which will be required to retract the actuator.
 Once the drive screw has retracted and is no longer touching the extended limit switch, then the electricity goes through the limit switch again allowing movement in both directions.